At LaGrange College, you'll find faculty and staff committed to providing the

 and closing major and planned gifts is preferred; or the equivalent combination

 or experience, training and/or education as approved by Human Resources.

 Knowledge, Skills and Abilities:

-Must have strong organizational and analytical skills and ability to maintain
+Strong organizational and time management skills and ability to determine priorities

 To apply, please submit a cover letter, resume, and the name and contact information